American Express Platinum Card: Benefits, Costs & Sign-Up Bonus

 LGA_Reception_1200x600

-Centurion Lounges are operated by American Express in several U.S. airports and are widely touted by most bloggers as the best of the domestic airport lounges.
-They have buffet style food with a menu created by a local chef, craft cocktails, and stylish seating.
-Some of the lounges also have complimentary massages or manicures.
+American Express operates Centurion Lounges in several U.S. airports, which are widely touted by most bloggers as the best domestic airport lounges.
+The lounges offer buffet-style food with a menu created by a local chef, craft cocktails, and stylish seating.

 IMG_2863

-There are other lounges you can access with the Platinum card and we keep an updated list on this website.
+You can access other lounges with the Platinum card, and we keep an updated list on this website.

-Other Perks – Platinum cardholders can book rooms through the American Express Fine Hotels and Resorts website.
+Platinum cardholders can book rooms through the American Express Fine Hotels and Resorts website.
 This site gives extra perks and credits when staying at hotels that are usually way out of our price range.
-I had a room booked through this program for a stay in Las Vegas but I changed my mind when I found a great rate somewhere else.
+We used this benefit to book a room at the Park Hyatt Saigon.

 Like other American Express cards, the Platinum Card lists various AMEX offers on your account throughout the year.

 You will also get access to the American Express Concierge with your Platinum Card.
-Up until this year, I had only contacted them once, when I wanted to get a reservation at the French Laundry in Yountville, CA. AMEX has a contact with them so I only had to tell the concierge the date and time I wanted, and I received back an email confirming my reservation.
-Otherwise, I would have needed to sit at the phone the exact minute reservations opened up on the day they were available.
+I don’t put much value on concierge services from credit cards.
+However, I’ve found the AMEX Platinum Concierge to be quite useful.
+I used their service to help with a reservation at the French Laundry in Yountville, CA. AMEX has a contact with them so I only had to tell the concierge the date and time I wanted, and I received back an email confirming my reservation.
+Otherwise, I would have needed to sit on the phone the exact minute reservations opened up on the day they were available.

 The_French_Laundry

-The only other time I’ve contacted them was when the concierge had access to tickets to Hamilton on Broadway at face value.
+The only other time I’ve contacted them was when the concierge had access to tickets to Hamilton on Broadway shortly after it opened.

 16114094_10154045741360974_5686568030597608705_n